Dominikwigh/coffee-shop/README.md

 SEO is key to driving traffic from a browser search like Google to the website.
 To help improve the search engine ranking I ensured each web page has it's own title, and the site carries meta tags for a description and keywords which encapsulate the general content and focus of this B2C site.

+#### Sitemap.xml / Robots.txt
+I have created a sitemap.xml and robot.txt to help search engines locate my website.
+And to keep the website safe.

 #### Newsletter

 To allow the business to communicate with their customers to promote products and events through digital marketing, i have created a newsletter (One of three original models).
 The newsletter can be found at the bottom of the site, in the footer.
 Once the emial address is submitted a success message is presented to notify that the user is signed up.
 If by chance the user trys to sign up agian, the user is notifyied that their emial is already signed up.